cetakajaonline/cetakaja-go/DENO_DEPLOYMENT.md

 ## SvelteKit Adapter

-The application now uses `@sveltejs/adapter-deno` for Deno deployment compatibility.
+The application now uses `svelte-adapter-deno` for Deno deployment compatibility.

 ## Prisma and Deno Compatibility